 Since our conception, we’ve established excellent working relationships with leading NGO’s, and international community groups.
 Through proactive collaborations, we are collectively utilising resources to campaign on both a local and international level to heighten public awareness, challenge political leaders and reach out to the global community through education.

-In February 2015, we officially partnered with a leading South African NPC, Saving The Survivors, to launch an education programme helping teachers and extra curricular organisations bring rhino conservation into the classroom.
+Our international education programme has been designed to help teachers and extra curricular organisations bring rhino conservation into the classroom.
 This project also provides parents and primary carers with fun and engaging resources to encourage passive learning without geographical restrictions.
-The project has developed into a comprehensive distance learning programme comprising of eight topical modules; each contains fact and activity sheets designed to enhance a greater understanding of the five rhino species and to explore the environmental and human challenges which threaten their survival.
+The project is being developed into a comprehensive distance learning programme comprising of eight topical modules; each contains fact and activity sheets designed to enhance a greater understanding of the five rhino species and to explore the environmental and human challenges which threaten their survival.
 The project has been specifically designed as a multifaceted learning platform which allows each module to be incorporated into curriculum based lessons or taught as stand alone topics.

 We are not a registered charity, NGO or non-

-We are working in association with Save Our Rhino, Facebook’s oldest rhino advocacy group with a diverse following of almost 19,000 members who comprise of concerned members of the public, activists, conservationists, rangers, veterinarians, farmers, media personalities and politicians.
+We work in association with several international advocacy groups and organisations including; Save Our Rhino, Facebook’s oldest rhino advocacy group with a diverse following of over 19,000 members who comprise of concerned members of the public, activists, conservationists, rangers, veterinarians, farmers, media personalities and politicians.

-Our current campaign, Save Africa’s Rhinos seeks to deflate the controversial allegations made by lobbyists who see an international trade of rhino horns as a solution to today’s poaching crisis in South Africa.
-After months of extensive research we collectively believe trade is a simplistic solution to a complex problem and aim to release a succession of articles to educate the wider public about the challenges and consequences of trading wildlife under the guise of conservation.
+We have published several articles which deflate the controversial allegations made by lobbyists who see an international trade of rhino horns as a solution to today’s poaching crisis in South Africa.
+After years of extensive research we believe both domestic and international trade is a simplistic solution to a complex problem.
+You can read all the articles released through the campaign here on our website.

 Children at the Padang Changkat school in Perak Malaysia sign our “Creating Hope From Hurt” petitions after learning about the plight of rhinos in July 2015